apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Bundle finalization enables DoFns to perform side effects by registering a callback.
 The callback is invoked once the runner has acknowledged that it has durably persisted the output.
 For example, a message queue might need to acknowledge messages that it has ingested into the pipeline.
-Bundle finalization is not limited to splittable DoFns.
+Bundle finalization is not limited to splittable DoFns but is called out here since this is the primary use case.

 {{< highlight java >}}
 {{< code_sample "examples/java/src/main/java/org/apache/beam/examples/snippets/Snippets.java" BundleFinalize >}}